RakhithJK/YT-Spammer-Purge-wiki/Planned-Features.md

 ## Currently Planned Features
+* Simplified log file option: Option to create more basic log file without rtf color formatting, etc.
+* Custom log file prefix and location

 ## Eventual Planned Features
+*

+## Whenever I Get Around to It
 * Monitoring Mode: Program could be let to continue running and automatically mark matched comments as 'held for review', so they can be restored if incorrectly removed.
 * Command line arguments

-## Whenever I Get Around to It

 ## Maybe Some Day
 * Graphic User Interface (v2.0)